hosoocha20/verdant-grove-fe/README.md

 - Responsive design for all devices

 ### Notes:
 - This is fully frontend and also does not use localStorage to store data, thus on page refresh, website will be resetted.
+- There is no strict authentication for logging in, and thus the routes are not protected - this is something I will integrate while I build the backend